AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/deploy/runtime.md

 ## Workspace API provisioning{#workspace-api-provisioning}

-When [setting up the Adobe Project Firefly project in Adobe I/O](../set-up/firefly.md) to support local development, a new Development workspace was created and __Asset Compute, I/O Events__ and __I/O Events Management APIs__ were added to it.
+When [setting up the App Builder project in Adobe I/O](../set-up/app-builder.md) to support local development, a new Development workspace was created and __Asset Compute, I/O Events__ and __I/O Events Management APIs__ were added to it.

 The __Asset Compute, I/O Events__ and __I/O Events Management APIs__ APIS are only explicitly added to the workspaces used for local development.
 Workspaces that integrate (exclusively) with AEM as a Cloud Service environments do __not__ need these APIs explicitly added as the APIs are made naturally available to AEM as a Cloud Service.